-In simple terms, Mode Switching between the NORMAL Mode and SLOW Mode is executed using the HLCLK bit and CKS2~CKS0 bits in the SMOD register while Mode Switching from the NORMAL/SLOW Modes to the SLEEP/IDLE Modes is executed via the HALT instruction.
-When a HALT instruction is executed, whether the device enters the IDLE Mode or the SLEEP Mode is determined by the condition of the IDLEN bit in the SMOD register and FSYSON bit in the CTRL register.
+In simple terms, Mode Switching between the FAST Mode and SLOW Mode is executed using the HLCLK bit and CKS2~CKS0 bits in the SMOD register while Mode Switching from the FAST/SLOW Modes to the SLEEP/IDLE Modes is executed via the HALT instruction.
+When a HALT instruction is executed, whether the device enters the IDLE Mode or the SLEEP Mode is determined by the condition of the IDLEN bit in the SMODregister and the FSYSON bit in the CTRL register.

-When the HLCLK bit switches to a low level, which implies that clock source is switched from the high speed clock source, f{H} , to the clock source, $f{H}/2 \sim f{H}/64$ or f{SUB} .
+When the HLCLK bit switches to a low level, which implies that clock source is switched from the high speed clock, f_H , to the clock source, $f_H/2\sim f_H/64$ or f{SUB} .
 If the clock is from the f{SUB} , the high speed clock source will stop running to conserve power.
-When this happens it must be noted that the $f{H}/16$ and $f{H}/64$ internal clock sources will also stop running, which may affect the operation of other internal functions such as the TMs and SIM.
-The accompanying flowchart shows what happens when the device moves between the various operating modes.
+When this happens, it must be noted that the $f_H/16$ and $f_H/64$ internal clock sources will also stop running, which may affect the operation of other internal functions such as the TMs.
+The accompanying chart shows what happens when the device moves between the various operating modes.

-NORMAL Mode to SLOW Mode Switching
+FAST Mode to SLOW Mode Switching

-When running in the NORMAL Mode, which uses the high speed system oscillator, and therefore consumes more power, the system clock can switch to run in the SLOW Mode by set the HLCLK bit to "0" and set the CKS2~CKS0 bits to "000" or "001" in the SMOD register.
+When running in the FAST Mode, which uses the high speed system oscillator, and therefore consumes more power, the system clock can switch to run in the SLOW Mode by set the HLCLK bit to "0" and set the CKS2~CKS0 bits to "000" or "001" in the SMOD register.
 This will then use the low speed system oscillator which will consume less power.
 Users may decide to do this for certain operations which do not require high performance and can subsequently reduce power consumption.

-The SLOW Mode is sourced from the LXT or the LIRC oscillators and therefore requires these oscillators to be stable before full mode switching occurs.
+The SLOW Mode is sourced from the LXT or LIRC oscillator determined by the configuration option and therefore requires this oscillator to be stable before full mode switching occurs.
 This is monitored using the LTO bit in the SMOD register.

-SLOW Mode to NORMAL Mode Switching
+SLOW Mode to FAST Mode Switching

-In SLOW Mode the system uses either the LXT or LIRC low speed system oscillator.
-To switch back to the NORMAL Mode, where the high speed system oscillator is used, the HLCLK bit should be set to "1" or HLCLK bit is "0", but CKS2~CKS0 is set to "010", "011", "100", "101", "110" or "111".
-As a certain amount of time will be required for the high frequency clock to stabilise, the status of the HTO bit is checked.
-The amount of time required for high speed system oscillator stabilization depends upon which high speed system oscillator type is used.
+In SLOW mode the system uses either the LXT or LIRC low speed system oscillator.
+To switch back to the FAST Mode, where the high speed system oscillator is used, the HLCLK bit should be set to "1" or HLCLK bit is "0", but CKS2~CKS0 field is set to "010", "011", "100", "101", "110" or "111".
+As a certain amount of time will be required for high speed system oscillator stabilization depends upon which high speed system oscillator type is used.